edwinosky/sentinel/README.md

 Uncomment the #vivo_conf line, at the top of the file, then adjust the path to your Masternode’s vivo.conf.
 Save the file then close it.

-    vivo_conf=/path/to/vivo.conf
+    vivo_conf=/path/to/adevplus20.conf

 Now run:

     $ venv/bin/python bin/sentinel.py

-You should see: “vivod not synced with network!
+You should see: “adevplus20d not synced with network!
 Awaiting full sync before running Sentinel.”
 This is exactly what we want to see at this stage.

 If the wallet has been resynched alreaedy, you will see no output which is what you want to see and it means you can skip the next sync step.